SSWConsulting/SSW.Rules.Content/rules/know-the-right-notification-for-backups/rule.md

 2. Username - If a personal backup, which user was logged in when the backup ran
 3. PC Name - The name of the server (or PC) the backup came from

-Having entries logged on a database is better than having an email sent because entries are easier to see and manage, and emails might get lost in the noise.
+Having entries logged in a database is better than having an email sent because entries are easier to see and manage, and emails might get lost in the noise.

 ::: bad
 ![Figure: Bad example - an email is sent on completion](backup_notification_bad.jpg)